nvkoval/bank_depost_prediction/README.md

 - Interpret the results using a confusion matrix and confidence analysis.

 ## Dataset
+The data from the UCI Machine Learning Repository is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The dataset consists of customer data with features such as:
 - Demographic information (age, job, marital status, education, etc.)
 - Previous interactions (campaign contacts, previous outcomes, etc.)